RichardLitt/awesome-fantasy/README.md

  #### [Kafka On the Shore](https://www.goodreads.com/book/show/4929.Kafka_on_the_Shore) *by [Haruki Murakami](https://en.wikipedia.org/wiki/Haruki_Murakami)* [4.1]

 This book is a metaphor.
 It is poignant, magical and somewhat weird.
 If you want to get swept away and really dive into a story, stop whatever you are doing and find a way to get your hands on a copy of this book.
-This is a story of a young man who is discovering himself where he meets a lot of people and expereinces different feelings altogether.Reality almost seems sterile when we immerse ourselves in this book.
+This is a story of a young man who is discovering himself where he meets a lot of people and expereinces different feelings altogether.
+Reality almost seems sterile when we immerse ourselves in this book.
 It a must read book for fantasy lovers. - [@NehaChaudhary311](https://github.com/NehaChaudhary311)

 > This book is hard to describe.
 It is a long wandering fantasy, about a man on a quest.
 It is very similar to Phantastes in that regard.